Properties of Turnpike Functions for Discounted Finite Markov Decision Processes: Classification of Discount Factors

-We say that one-step rewards are \textbf{balanced} if $R_1^*=R_1,$ and all rewards are balanced if $R=R_*$.
-Statement (a) of the following lemma shows that balancing rewards won't radically change the properties of an MDP; statement (b) shows that properties of infinite horizon problems do not depend on terminal rewards.
+We say that one-step rewards are \textbf{balanced} if $R_1=R_1^*,$ and all rewards are balanced if $R_1=R_1^*$ and $R_2=R_2^*.$ The following lemma shows that balancing rewards do not change the characterizations of discount factors, turnpike functions, and sets of optimal policies.